-Trump, Democrats fail to end shutdown at 'contentious' talks
+U.S. government shutdown grinds on, Trump threatens emergency powers

 “We had a very, very productive meeting, and we’ve come a long way,” Trump said.

-He also said he might declare a national emergency to have the wall built.

-About 800,000 federal workers have been unpaid due to the closure of about a quarter of the federal government for the past two weeks as Trump withholds his support for a bill that would fully fund the government until he secures the money for the wall.

-Trump says the wall is needed to stem the flow of illegal immigrants and drugs into the United States.
-When he ran for president in 2016, Trump frequently promised to build the wall.
+But raising the stakes in his tussle with the newly emboldened Democrats, Trump threatened extraordinary measures to build the wall, which he says is needed to stem the flow of illegal immigrants and drugs into the United States.

+Asked by a reporter whether he had considered declaring a national emergency to build the wall, Trump said: “Yes, I have ...
+I may do it ...
+But we can call a national emergency and build it very quickly.”

+He said he could declare a national emergency “because of the security of our country, absolutely.”

+The U.S. Constitution assigns Congress the power over funding the federal government so Trump likely would face legal challenges if he tried to bypass Congress on financing the wall.
+Building a wall - and having Mexico pay for it - was one of Trump’s main promises when he ran for president in 2016.

 Democrats have called the wall immoral, ineffective and medieval.

-Nancy Pelosi, the newly elected Democratic speaker of the House, said Friday’s meeting was rocky at points.
+Nancy Pelosi, the newly elected Democratic speaker of the House, said Friday’s meeting with Trump was “sometimes contentious” but that they agreed to continue talking.

-“We just completed a lengthy and sometimes contentious conversation with the president,” she told reporters.

 “But we recognize on the Democratic side that we really cannot resolve this until we open up government and we made that very clear to the president,” she said.